top of page

 Forks fell short in sexual harassment investigation

-The story highlights the city's failures in case of Kimberly Bender.
+This story highlights the city's failures in case of Kimberly Bender.
 Less than a year after our first story aired, the city of Forks agreed to pay $1 million to Bender’s family to settle a federal lawsuit.
 The plaintiff attorney in the case gave credit to KING’s investigation.

 Read the full story.